The best hotels in Salvador

 The Elevador Lacerda costs R$0.15 and takes 2 minutes between Cidade Alta and Cidade Baixa.
 Use it.
 Taxis from official ranks like those at the airport or Shopping Barra are metered and safe.
 Avoid flagging random cars on Avenida Sete de Setembro. stick to Uber or the official taxi points.

-Salvador's best neighborhoods
+Salvador's best hotel regions

 Start with Pelourinho if you want history, Barra if you want the beach-plus-city combo, and Rio Vermelho if you want to eat and drink like a local.
 Skip Comércio entirely for sleeping. it's a business district that shuts down at 6pm and has zero charm.